NRCan/CanFlood/docs/source/table_of_contents/index.rst

 **Hazard Sampler**

-Navigate to the ‘Hazard Sampler’ tool, load the four hazard rasters into the dialog window, check ‘Box plots’, check ‘Exposure as Inundation%’, set the ‘Depth Threshold’ to 0.5, and select the DTM layer as shown:
+Navigate to the ‘Hazard Sampler’ tool, load the four hazard rasters into the dialog window, check ‘Box plots’, under Exposure Configuration select ‘Area-Threshold’ as the type, set the ‘Depth Threshold’ to 0.5, and select the DTM layer as shown:

 .. image:: /_static/tutorials_6_8_1_img_1.jpg